-D =the number of rotors.
+D = the number of rotors.

-Wankel system engines are classified as 4-strokes.
-7.16.3.1
+6.16.3.1 Wankel system engines are classified as 4-strokes.

-7.16.4 Superchargers and Turbochargers
+6.16.4 Superchargers and Turbochargers

-7.16.4.1 Superchargers and turbochargers may only be used as follows:

-In drag racing or record attempts.

-In Production class or Improved Touring Racing when fitted as factory equipment, b)

-The nominal cubic capacity of an engine as calculated under 7.16.1, 7.16.2 or 7.16.3 that c) is fitted with a supercharger or a turbocharger shall be multiplied by 2 for the purposes of engine classification.
+- 6.16.4.1 Superchargers and turbochargers may only be used as follows: - a) In drag racing or record attempts, - b) In Production class or Improved Touring Racing when fitted as factory equipment, - c) The nominal cubic capacity of an engine as calculated under GCRs 6.16.1, 6.16.2 or 6.16.3 that is fitted with a supercharger or a turbocharger shall be multiplied by 2 for the purposes of engine classification.

-7.16.5.1 The actual engine capacity of a Machine competing in a capacity class, including Road Race sidecars, may not exceed the prescribed capacity for that class by more than 2% provided that the upper limit of 1300cc is not exceeded.
+6.16.5.1 The actual engine capacity of a Machine competing in a capacity class, including Road Race sidecars, may not exceed the prescribed capacity for that class by more than 2% provided that the upper limit of 1300cc is not exceeded.